Coherent control of the orbital occupation driving the insulator-to-metal Mott transition in V$_2$O$_3$: Optical Bloch Equations Model

 } {As discussed in Sec. \ref{apx:simulations_derivation}, the theoretical model we adopted to analyze the experimental results takes into account two main contributions: the coherence between the two levels (whose corresponding parameter is the coherence time $T_2$) and the detuning ($\delta \omega$) between the pump and the electronic transition excited.
 In the present section we describe an alternative approach in order to investigate whether the spectral narrowing experimentally observed could originate from a change in the refractive index induced by the the combined effect of two time-delayed pump pulses, rather than from electronic coherence.}

-{In the second approach, we keep the hypothesis of a two-level system excited by two coherent pump pulses.
+In the second approach, we keep the hypothesis of a two-level system excited by two coherent pump pulses.
 However, we do not include the role of the coherence between the two levels (thus we set $T_2 \rightarrow 0$) and we assume a different dipole moment value for the two pump pulses.
 This represents the fact that the first pump pulse \emph{sees} the system at equilibrium (ground state), while the second pump pulse \emph{finds} the system in an excited state.
+Therefore, we replace the interaction Hamiltonian